DDeathlonger/Play/.github/copilot/context/USER_PREFERENCES.md

 7. **PRESERVE existing working systems** rather than rebuilding
 8. **RESEARCH project structure** thoroughly before proposing changes

+**2025-10-28**: **"BACK TO FRONT" DEVELOPMENT METHODOLOGY**
+User Statement: "If so, before jumping into flash, couldn't you generate a location in the project for html and css files, then ensure they are hosted on the existing mcp server?
+You could even keep restricted JS scripts in the control panel designated directory... before you got creating files, you should make sure you consider before you ever create a new feature, you should reflect on the existing project architecture, framework, systems, and blend the new features in to the existing app in an already predesignated location, all associated dependencies the feature may rely on, including other related scripts, should always be closely grouped with one another.
+Then you should always go through the standard entry point systematically to figure out the most logical place to start adding new features (Features aka components)"

+**ESTABLISHED "BACK TO FRONT" WORKFLOW (WEIGHT: 1.0 - MAXIMUM PRIORITY):**
+1. **USE existing MCP server infrastructure** - never create separate web servers
+2. **REFLECT on existing architecture** before creating any new features
+3. **BLEND new features into existing app** at predesignated locations
+4. **GROUP related dependencies** and scripts closely together
+5. **WORK through standard entry point systematically** to find logical integration points
+6. **COMPARTMENTALIZE components** based on functional relationships and dependencies
+7. **FOLLOW "back to front" methodology** - familiarize with structure deeply, then work systematically from beginning towards goal

 ## 🎨 **USER INTERFACE AND VISUAL PREFERENCES**

 ### **Enhanced Visual Output**